 VESA is a registered trademark of the Video Electronics Standards Association.

-Intel and Pentium are registered trademarks of Intel Corporation.

-MS - DOS, Microsoft Word, and Microsoft are registered trademarks of Microsoft Corporation.
+Intel, Pentium.
+Pentium Pro, and Pentium II are registered trademarks of Intel Corporation.
+MS-DOS, Microsoft Word, and Microsoft are registered trademarks of Microsoft Corporation.
+Microsoft Windows, Windows NT, and Windows 95 are trademarks of Microsoft Corporation.
 IBM, AT, XT, CGA, VGA, PS/2, OS/2, and EGA are registered trademarks of International Business Machines Corporation.

-Fujitsu is a registered trademark of Fujitsu America, Inc.

-Motorola is a registered trademark of Motorola Corporation.

-Hitachi is a registered trademark of Hitachi America, Ltd.

-PNY is a registered trademark of PNY Corporation.

-Oki is a registered trademark of Oki America, Inc.

-NEC is a registered trademark of NEC Corporation.
+Fujitsu is a registered trademark of Fujitsu America, Inc. Motorola is a registered trademark of Motorola Corporation.
+Hitachi is a registered trademark of Hitachi America, Ltd. PNY is a registered trademark of PNY Corporation.
+Oki is a registered trademark of Oki America, Inc. NEC is a registered trademark of NEC Corporation.
 Samsung is a registered trademark of Samsung Electronics Corporation.
 Siemens is a trademark of Siemens Corporation.
 Mitsubishi is a registered trademark of Mitsubishi Electronics of America.
 Micron is a registered trademark of Micron Corporation.

-SCO, Unix, and UnixWare are registered trademarks of the Santa Cruz Operation, Inc.

-Toshiba is a registered trademark of Kabushiki Kaisha Toshiba.
+SCO, Unix, and UnixWare are registered trademarks of the Santa Cruz Operation, Inc. Toshiba is a registered trademark of Kabushiki Kaisha Toshiba.

-VESA and DPMS are trademarks of Video Electronics Standards Association.

 All other brand and product names are trademarks or registered trademarks of their respective companies.